railsmachine/rump/README.md

     [push]
     default = matching

+When you make changes, run Puppet through Rump:

+    $ sudo rump go

+You can append options you'd normally pass to the `puppet` command at the end of `rump go`:

+    $ sudo rump go --verbose --debug --noop

 There's nothing stopping you from running Rump against different checkouts/branches of manifests.
 This is especially powerful when developing locally with the following
 workflow: